 Kenpo is a combination of slow and fast moving exercises.
 According to KempoMania.com, the action focuses on a mix of hard and soft martial arts.
 The more rapid motions provide confidence while the smooth movements help tie the attacks together.

 In Wing-Chun, the exercises are designed around the idea of taking down a larger opponent.
 According to JasonLau-WingChun.com, the martial art was originally developed by a woman.
 It is the ideal martial art for users who are struggling with trauma because it gives confidence and provides self-defense skills.

-Boxing is also available at Best Drug Rehabilitation.
+Boxing is also available at some treatment facilities.
 The practice of Boxing is about fast and hard movements, which is ideal for stress relief and clearing the mind of the challenges of fighting addiction.

 Regardless of the particular martial art practice that is most appropriate based on the specific situation, the physical activity and the emotional principles will help fight the cravings associated with drugs.
 All martial arts focus on a combination of clearing the mind, physical movement, proper breathing, and discipline in every area of life.

 The principles in martial arts provide the key to overcoming some of the psychological challenges of addiction.
 Martial arts focus on discipline, which provides the stubborn will to fight addiction even when the subconscious mind is making it difficult.
 Applying the principles and continuing to use martial arts will help clear the mind of stress, trauma, and other thoughts.
 When the mind is free from the cravings, it is easier to avoid the drug in the future.